 Unlike conventional dumbbell hammer curls, cable hammer curls provide constant tension on the muscles throughout the entire range of motion.

-How To Do Cable Hammer Curl
+How To Do

 - Attach a rope attachment to a low pulley and stand facing the machine.

 - Grasp the rope with a neutral (palms-in) grip.
+Keep your back straight, chest up, and shoulders relaxed.

 - Pull your arms until your biceps touch your forearms.
 Hold for a second.

-- Slowly start to bring the weight back to the original position.
+- Slowly, start to bring the weight back to the original position.

-- Maintain a controlled tempo.
+- Maintain a controlled tempo and do 8โ10 reps

 Know More: Bicep Cable Workout To Build Mass And Strength